-Here, the complaint is lodged against a United States District Court judge presiding in the District of New Jersey.
+Here, the complaint is lodged against a United States District Court judge presiding in the District of the District of Columbia.
 The complaint does not name a judge who serves on the United States Court of Federal Claims.
 Therefore, the undersigned concludes that the complaint is not appropriate for consideration by this Court under the Judicial Conduct and Disability Act because the complaint has been filed in the wrong court, see RJCP 7(a)(1).
 Therefore: